Dogs Dangerously Out Of Control

 Allegations that your dog is dangerously out of control are extremely serious and can lead to a severe penalty.
 A conviction may also mean that your pet will be destroyed.

-We offer free preliminary telephone legal advice for this type of case.
 We can explain the law to you and outline your available options.
 Following this, we can also offer representation, sometimes for a fixed fee (or we will provide you with an estimate).

 Please be aware that the information on this page relates to laws in England and Wales only and does not constitute legal advice.
 For guidance on your specific situation, please refer to the ‘How we can help you’ section of our website.

 “Around the country, thousands of owners whose family pets have been saved, either through direct intervention, or because of timely advice at a Doglaw seminar or over the phone, know they owe their dog’s life to Trevor Cooper.”